Peter Sutcliffe: 1980

-On 26 June, Sutcliffe, stopped while driving, tested positive for alcohol and was arrested.
-Whilst awaiting trial for this, due in mid-January 1981, he killed 47-year-old civil servant Marguerite Walls on the night of 20 August.
-Walls left her office between 9:30 p.m. and 10:30 p.m. to walk to her home in Farsley.
+On 26 June 1980, Sutcliffe, stopped while driving, tested positive for alcohol and was arrested.
+Whilst awaiting trial for this offence, due in mid-January 1981, he killed 47-year-old Marguerite Walls on the night of 20 August.
+Walls, a civil servant who was employed at the Department of Education and Science in Pudsey, had left her office between 9:30 p.m. and 10:30 p.m. to walk to her home in Farsley.
 Sutcliffe incapacitated her with a hammer blow to the back of her head as he continued to strike her while yelling "filthy prostitute" beside a driveway.
 In order to move her twenty yards from the place of the attack up the driveway and into a high-walled garden, Sutcliffe first tied a length of rope around Walls' neck and tightened it.
 There he suffocated her and removed almost every piece of clothing except her tights.
 He partially covered the body with grass and leaves before he left.

-On 24 September, a 34-year-old doctor from Singapore, Upadhya Bandara, was walking home from meeting friends when Sutcliffe followed her into an alley in Headingley.
-He struck her on the head, rendering her unconscious; then, when he was startled, he dragged her along the street with a rope around her neck, killing her, and fled.
+On 24 September, a 34-year-old visiting doctor from Singapore, Upadhya Bandara, was walking home in the Leeds suburb of Headingley after an evening out with friends.
+As she walked along Otley Road, she noticed a man inside a Kentucky Fried Chicken staring at her.
+After turning into the dimly lit Chapel Lane alley, she was struck twice on the head, rendering her unconscious.
+A rope was then looped around her neck and she was dragged down the road.
+Bandara's shoes made a loud scraping sound on the cobbles, which caused enough of a disturbance for a woman whose house backed onto the alley to call the police.
+Sutcliffe fled the scene.
+Bandara survived the attack and was able to give a description of her attacker.